puppetlabs/puppet-docs/source/guides/install_puppet/install_gem.markdown

 ### Make Sure Puppet Can be Loaded

 Run `puppet --version`.
-If you get the error `require: no such file to load`, define the RUBYOPT environment variable as advised in the [post-install instructions](http://docs.rubygems.org/read/chapter/3#page70) of the RubyGems User Guide.
+This should output the version of Puppet you now have installed.

 Next